A Comprehensive Framework for Evaluating Time to Event Predictions using the Restricted Mean Survival Time: Application on real data

 \section{Application on real data}

 We illustrate our comprehensive framework for evaluating RMST estimators on the classic German Breast Cancer Study Group (GBCSG) data set, which was first introduced in \citet{schumacher_randomized_1994} and is now available in the \texttt{survival} R package.
 The GBCSG gathered patients with node-positive breast cancer.
 The study was conducted from 1984 to 1989 and aimed to investigate the impact of hormone treatment on recurrence-free survival time.
 The event of interest is then the recurrence of a cancer, which was observed for 299 of the 686 patients.
 246 patients were treated with additional hormonal therapy.
-Finally, prognostic factors were collected on all patients: age, menopausal status, tumour size, tumour grade, number of positive nodes, progesterone receptor and estrogen receptor.
+Finally, prognostic factors were collected on all patients: age, menopausal status, tumor size, tumor grade, number of positive nodes, progesterone receptor and estrogen receptor.
 We estimated the censoring survival function using the Kaplan-Meier model.
 We set the time horizon $\tau$ at the 90th percentile of the observed times distribution (2014 days) and were interested in the recurrence time prediction up to that time limit.
-We tried all four of the learning algorithms described in Section~\ref{sec::simulations}.
+We first investigated the possible dependence between censoring and covariates.
+To that aim we fitted a Cox model and an RSF on the censoring distribution.
+No evidence of dependence was highlighted.
+All p-values for the Cox model were over $0.149$, except for the treatment variable ($0.019$), but the global p-value was equal to $0.155$.
+As for the variable importance measure per permutation used in the RSF, it did not exceed $0.002$ for any of the variables, and $0.030$ for the treatment variable.
+We tried predicting the recurrence time with all four of the learning algorithms described in Section~\ref{sec::simulations}.
 For each one, the WRSS is computed based on $20$-fold cross-validation in Figure~\ref{fig::mse_brcancer}.
 The Kaplan-Meier model is less performing than the covariate-dependent models, indicating that the chosen prognostic factors indeed play a role on the recurrence-free survival time.
 The RSF seems to have a slightly better performance than the Cox model and the linear model based on pseud-observations, though the variability of the results makes it difficult to identify clearly which algorithm is best suited to the data.
 Results of the global variable importance test using multi-splitting on $M = 40$ splits are displayed in Table~\ref{tab::multisplittingbrcancer}.
 Interestingly, no variables turn out to be important in the RSF predicting the recurrence time, despite its observed overall good predictive performance.
 Hormonal therapy, progesterone receptors, and tumor grade are important in the prediction with both the Cox model and the linear model based on pseudo-observations.